-Today's biggest social media platforms are addictive by design, invade your privacy and your rights, and divide us further from each other.
+Today's biggest social media platforms do not respect your privacy, are often time-consuming and stressful, and can divide us further from each other.

 We believe five principles will make ROVR a more human and truly social Social Network.